 Heading to a wedding last year, I forgot my hairspray and ran into Target to find something suitable.
 Lo and behold, without much work I found this $7 (full size) hair spray that’s part of Target’s Clean Beauty section.
 So I unintentionally found my new hairspray!

-So this Oribe Anti-Humidity Spray is an absolute must in my arsenal, but it is not clean.
+So this Oribe Anti-Humidity Spray is an absolute must in my arsenal, but it’s not clean.
 It’s the one thing I haven’t found a replacement for (clean or otherwise, actually)!
-You can read my full review of it here!
+You can read my full anti-humidity spray review!
 Long story short – I’m obsessed.

 I haven’t tried this wave spray by Innersense (completely recyclable packaging), but it doubles as a sea salt wave spray and a dry shampoo for curls of sorts!

 The thing about the sprays is that they might be great but you feel as though you can’t get the product throughout your hair.
 The answer is to do it in sections.